 Men are worse for the environment than women, spending more on petrol and eating more meat, both of which create greenhouse gas emissions.
 These are the conclusions of a new report by the Swedish Foreign Ministry.

 “Three out of four cars in Sweden are today driven by men.
-Around ten percent of all drivers, mainly main, account for 60 percent of car journeys ,” author Gerd Johnsson-Latham told Swedish Svenska Dagbladet.
+Around ten percent of all drivers, mainly men, account for 60 percent of car journeys,” author Gerd Johnsson-Latham told the Swedish Svenska Dagbladet.

-The team behind the report argues that Sweden ought to giver greater consideration to the gender perspective when making planning decisions on matters such as public transport.
+The team behind the report argues that Sweden ought to give greater consideration to the gender perspective when making planning decisions on matters such as public transport.